 But living a very minimalist life is not for everyone, and sometimes you simply cannot sell, give or throw everything away.
 That’s where storage comes in.
 Think drawers, cabinets, and shelves.
-Put all your knick knacks inside a drawer rather than on your coffee table.
-File mail and documents away in a shelf rather than piling it up on the dining table, and pushing it aside when you eat, etc. When it comes to clutter, out of sight is out of mind.
+Put all your knick-knacks inside a drawer rather than on your coffee table.
+File mail and documents away on a shelf rather than piling them up on the dining table, and pushing it aside when you eat, etc. When it comes to clutter, out of sight is out of mind.

 And another thing: give everything its own place.
 That way, even if you cannot see all your stuff, you know where to find it!